DegenDev99/Zk_Ghost_Swap/WHITEPAPER.md

 ## Abstract

-ZK NinjaSwap is a privacy-preserving cryptocurrency exchange protocol that enables truly anonymous cross-chain asset swaps without requiring Know-Your-Customer (KYC) procedures, user registration, or persistent identity tracking.
-By leveraging zero-knowledge cryptographic principles and ephemeral session architecture, ZK NinjaSwap provides financial sovereignty to users who value privacy as a fundamental right.
+Zk Ghost Swap is a privacy-preserving cryptocurrency exchange protocol that enables truly anonymous cross-chain asset swaps without requiring Know-Your-Customer (KYC) procedures, user registration, or persistent identity tracking.
+By leveraging zero-knowledge cryptographic principles and ephemeral session architecture, Zk Ghost Swap provides financial sovereignty to users who value privacy as a fundamental right.

-In an era of increasing financial surveillance, ZK NinjaSwap stands as a bulwark against the erosion of transactional privacy, offering a decentralized alternative that doesn't compromise security for convenience.
+In an era of increasing financial surveillance, Zk Ghost Swap stands as a bulwark against the erosion of transactional privacy, offering a decentralized alternative that doesn't compromise security for convenience.

 ---